Christmas with the Everly Brothers and the Boys Town Choir

 Christmas with the Everly Brothers and the Boystown Choir is an album by The Everly Brothers, originally released in 1962.
 This Christmas album includes the 33-member Boys Town Choir and the Boys Town organ in Omaha, Nebraska.

-Two songs, "Away in a Manger" and "Angels from the Realms of Glory," are sung entirely by the choir.
-Don Everly performs "What Child Is This?" solo and Phil "O Little Town of Bethlehem."
+Two songs, "Away in a Manger" and "Angels from the Realms of Glory", are sung entirely by the choir.
+Don Everly performs "What Child Is This?" solo and Phil sings "O Little Town of Bethlehem".

 The album was re-released on CD by Rhino Flashback in 2005 with a bonus track, "The First Noel".